-A distance field $D : \mathbb{R}^3 \to \mathbb{R}$ defines a surface as the zero level set, i.e. $S = \{p|D(p) = 0\}$.
+A distance field $D:\mathbb{R}^3\to\mathbb{R}$ defines a surface as the zero level set, i. e. $S=\{p|D(p)=0\}$.
 In contrast to other implicit representations, a simple function evaluation also yields the Euclidean distance to the surface.
 Since a distance field stores a lot of information about a surface, the efficient computation of a distance field for a given surface representations is still a topic and some techniques are presented in the following section.
-In section 4.2, we discuss how distance fields can be used for collision detection between deformable objects and between rigid and deformable objects.
+In section 4.2, we discuss how distance fields can be used for collision detection between deformable objects.
+We also show, that distance fields are particularly suitable for representing rigid objects in an environment.
+Then, collision detection between deformable and rigid objects can be carried out very efficiently without updating the distance fields.